-It does not rain often in Athens.
+It does not often rain in Athens.
 The city has a dry climate with hot summers and soft sunny winters.
-Nevertheless, the rain gods do appear once in a while, mostly in fall and spring.
-This does not mean that kids have to be bored.
-Mud puddles are great fun and there are many parks in Athens to find them.
+This means that it only rains in fall and in spring.
+We love finding mud puddles when it rains.
+They are great fun and there are many parks in Athens to find them.
 Prefer to stay dry?
-Find indoor fun where the mini citizens of the Greek capital can let go of their energy.
-Here are some places to visit on a rainy day in Athens.
+Find some indoor fun where the mini citizens of the Greek capital can let go of their energy.
+Here are some things to do with kids in Athens on a rainy day!

 Visit a museum

-There are many child-friendly museums in Athens.
-Our favorite is The Acropolis museum.
-The museum regularly organizes events for families and there are guided tours designed for children.
-Families can borrow a Family Backpack from the museum’s information desk (you need to leave identification, first-in-first-served-) With the educational package in these bags your kids can learn about the exhibits.
-The museum also hosts children gallery talks, there are video presentations and there is a series of children’s books and games that can also be found in their book corner and museum shop.
-My daughters like the Lego Acropolis model at the first floor of the museum and the book corner for reading.
-The outdoor excavations covered by class are another of my kids favorite.
-It brings them as close to archeology as possible.
+The Acropolis Museum regularly organizes events for families and there are guided tours designed for children.
+Families can borrow a Family Backpack from the museum’s information desk (you need to leave identification, first-in-first-served) With the educational package in these bags your kids can learn about the exhibits.
+The museum also hosts children gallery talks, there are video presentations and there is a series of children’s books and games that can also be found in the book corner and museum shop.
+My daughters especially like the Lego Acropolis model on the first floor.
+The outdoor excavations covered by class are another of my kids’ favorite displays.
+It brings them as close to archaeology as possible.
 Best for children from 4 years old.

 Indoor fun at the Athens Coast